gekkekoe/esphome-ecodan-hp/asgard/manual.md

 # Asgard Getting Started Guide

 > **Asgard** — Local integration module for Mitsubishi Ecodan/Zubadan Air-to-Water heat pumps.
-This guide walks you through the hardware installation, first boot, the Auto Adaptive setup wizard, firmware updates, and a complete description of every tab and setting in the standalone dashboard.
+This guide walks you through the hardware installation, first boot, the setup wizard, firmware updates, and a complete description of every tab and setting in the standalone dashboard.

 > [!NOTE]
 > **This guide is a living document.** Asgard is in ongoing development, so this manual may occasionally lag behind the latest firmware.
 Outdated sections are corrected as features are refined — if you spot something that no longer matches your device, it will be updated in due time.
 Have a question or found an error?
 Raise it in the [GitHub Discussions](https://github.com/gekkekoe/esphome-ecodan-hp/discussions).